 - Seizures - benzodiazepines are powerful anticonvulsants and are very effective at preventing prolonged convulsive epileptic seizures.
-The first-line hospital choices for treating seizures are either clonazepam, diazepam, or lorazepam.
+The first-line hospital choices for treating seizures are clonazepam, diazepam, or lorazepam.

 - Alcohol withdrawal - the most common benzodiazepine prescribed for alcohol withdrawal is chlodiazepoxide, followed by diazepam.
 The drugs help alcoholics with detoxification and reduce their risk of severe alcohol withdrawal effects.
-A study conducted at the University of Ioannina School of Medicine in Greece found that people given benzodiazepines were 84% less likely to havealcohol withdrawal-related seizures compared to those given placebos.

 Mechanism of benzodiazepines

-The human brain contains many different neurotransmitters which are responsible for sending messages between brain cells, these messages have either "tranquilizing" or "excitatory" effects.
+The human brain contains many different neurotransmitters which are responsible for sending messages between brain cells, these messages can have either "tranquilizing" or "excitatory" effects.

-When someone feels overly anxious the brain becomes "excited" and over-active, tranquilizing transmitters need to quickly send messages to brain cells to slow down activity in the brain and reduce the symptoms of anxiety.
+When someone feels overly anxious, the brain becomes "excited" and over-active, tranquilizing transmitters need to quickly send messages to brain cells to slow down activity in the brain and reduce the symptoms of anxiety.